top of page

 Spray Efficiency Training Success Story

-This training provided spray coaters (painters) with data on how they spray and their techniques, to help them improve their efficiency.
-They learned to minimize overspray.
+This training includes a lecture and hands-on practice using 3-D Virtual Reality (VR) with Laser Technology equipment.
+It begins by having the painters use the VR equipment to “spray/paint” a virtual autobody panel as they normally would.
+The trainer then gives a 60-minute lecture to teach technicians how to improve their techniques and efficiency and minimize overspray.
+The VR simulation provides spray coaters (painters) with data on how they spray and their techniques, to help them improve their efficiency.
+They learn to minimize overspray.
 This lowers costs of materials and reduces waste.
-Painting more efficiently can also reduce health risks associated with exposure for painters and the surrounding community.
+Painting more efficiently can also reduce health risks associated with exposure to the coating materials for the painters and the surrounding community.

-The SET training was done using virtual reality equipment.
-There are specific modules for different types of painters, so that automotive spray coaters see autobody door panels, fenders, or hoods, and they coat them virtually.
-The SET equipment will also measure the thickness of the paint and the overspray.
-The SET training was provided in English and Spanish.
-Thank you to our partners, trainers, and attendees!
+There are specific modules for different types of painters in the virtual reality simulation; automotive spray painters see autobody door panels, fenders, or hoods, and they coat them virtually.
+In these pictures, you can see a coater spraying the panel with red paint.
+The screen shows what the painter sees through the VR headset.
+The SET equipment also measures the thickness of the paint and the overspray.

 Check out our Spray Efficiency Training videos below!